-Even with the gains made in women empowerment, women in Kenya are still getting a raw deal in public jobs as the government plays down the two thirds gender rule enshrined in the constitution.
+Even with the gains made in women’s empowerment, women in Kenya are still getting a raw deal in public jobs as the government plays down the two-thirds gender rule enshrined in the constitution.

-According to National Gender and Equality Commission (NGEC) chair Winfred Lichuma, in a scale of 1-10, Kenyans ranks 4 as observed by an article in The Standard newspaper.
+According to National Gender and Equality Commission (NGEC) chair Winfred Lichuma, in a scale of 1-10, Kenyans ranks 4 in upholding the constitutional Gender threshold in the public service.

 Mrs Lichuma points out that out of the 31 board appointments made recently to State corporations, only five women were picked to occupy the top position of appointments made.

-Uganda is ranked position 36 out of 142 countries, with 35 per cent women in parliament and 65 per cent men; and 30 per cent of women in ministerial positions and 70 per cent men while Kenya ranks no 62 out of 148 countries surveyed.
+Uganda is ranked in position 36 out of 142 countries, with 35 percent women in parliament and 65 per cent men; and 30 percent of women in ministerial positions and 70 percent men while Kenya ranks no 62 out of 148 countries surveyed.

 The Global Gender Gap Index 2015 ranks 145 economies according to how well they are leveraging their female talent pool, based on economic, educational, health-based and political indicators.

 The Constitution of Kenya 2010 (CoK) recognizes women, youth, persons with disabilities and ethnic minorities as special groups deserving of constitutional protection with Article 81 (b) stating that “not more than two-thirds of the members of elective public bodies shall be of the same gender”.
 Article 27 goes further to obligate the government to develop and pass policies and laws, including affirmative action programs and policies to address the past discrimination that women have faced.
 The government is required to develop policies and laws to ensure that, not more than two-thirds of elective or appointive bodies shall be of the same sex.

 Despite this, the two-thirds gender threshold has never been implemented and was apparently suspended ahead of the 2013 elections.